 You may also want to check in with your supplier if they can’t complete, they could be at risk of closure and then who would complete the project they started?
 There is no harm in checking they will still be around once this is all over.

 Be mindful of this with so many staff potentially working from home as standards could slip.
 It would be helpful to remind staff of the importance of ensuring they comply with the schools rules and regulations regardless of their current working arrangements.
 In particular, ensure you have a policy in place for any paperwork that can be destroyed that may contain sensitive information.

 With so many of us working with many changes being made in the background it is important we don’t forget some of the basics we apply day to day in a normal scenario.
 Hopefully this article has acted as a useful reminder of some areas to consider during the current situation, just as you would do in “normality”.

-If you would like to discuss any of the topics above, please contact your usual Kreston Reeves contact or Phil Reynolds here.
+If you would like to discuss any of the topics above, please contact your usual Kreston Reeves here.

 Our complimentary newsletters and event invitations are designed to provide you with regular updates, insight and guidance.

 You can unsubscribe from our email communications at any time by emailing [email protected] or by clicking the 'unsubscribe' link found on all our email newsletters and event invitations.